Linda Lovelace: Media career after Deep Throat

 In December 1973, Boreman made her theater debut in Pajama Tops at the Locust Theatre in Philadelphia, Pennsylvania.
 The production suffered disappointing box office performance, which led it to close early, and Boreman's performance was panned.

 In 1974, Boreman starred in the R-rated sequel, Deep Throat II, which was not as well received as the original had been; one critic, writing in Variety, described it as "the shoddiest of exploitation film traditions, a depressing fast buck attempt to milk a naïve public."
+That same year, she published two "pro-porn" autobiographies, Inside Linda Lovelace and The Intimate Diary of Linda Lovelace.
+She also posed for Playboy, Bachelor, and Esquire between 1973 and 1974.

 In 1975, Boreman left Traynor for David Winters, the producer of her 1975 film Linda Lovelace for President, which co-starred Micky Dolenz.
 The film showed her on the campaign trail following a cross-country bus route mapped out in the shape of a penis.
 However, her career as an actress failed to flourish, and her film appearances add up to five hours of screen time.
 In her 1980 autobiography Ordeal, Lovelace maintained that those films used leftover footage from Deep Throat; however, she frequently contradicted this statement.
-She also posed for Playboy, Bachelor, and Esquire between 1973 and 1974.

 During the mid-1970s, she took to smoking large quantities of marijuana combined with painkillers, and after her second marriage and the birth of her two children, she left the pornographic film business.

-In 1974, she published two "pro-porn" autobiographies, Inside Linda Lovelace and The Intimate Diary of Linda Lovelace.

 In 1976, she was chosen to play the title role in the erotic movie Forever Emmanuelle (also known as Laure).
 However, according to the producer Ovidio G. Assonitis, Lovelace was "very much on drugs" at the time.
 She had already signed for the part when she avowed that "God had changed [her] life", refused to do any nudity, and even objected to a statue of the Venus de Milo on the set because of its exposed breasts.
 She was replaced by French actress Annie Belle.

 In January 1977, she briefly returned to theater acting in a Las Vegas production of My Daughter's Rated X, but the show closed early and her acting performance was criticized.